danduma/vibe-epigenetic-age-backend/README.md

 # BioLearn Web Interface

-A web-based interface for the BioLearn Python library that allows users to upload methylation data and obtain analysis scores through an intuitive UI.
+A web-based interface for the BioLearn Python library that allows users to upload methylation data and obtain epigenetic clock analysis scores through an intuitive UI.

 ## Features